-This article first appeared in Stand To!
-40 Spring 1994 (pp13-14) The entire archive of Stand To! (up to the last 12 months) is available online for Members to browse and download.
+[This article first appeared in Stand To!
+No.40 Spring 1994 (pp13-14) The entire archive of Stand To! (up to the last 12 months) is available online for Western Front Association members to browse and download].

 Pte Frank Beresford